MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 # Create an Azure service principal with Azure CLI 2.0

 If you want to create a separate login with access restrictions, you can do so through a service principal.
 Service principals are separate identities that can be associated with an account.
 Service principals are useful for working with applications and tasks that must be automated.
-This article will run you through the steps for creating a service principal.
+This article runs you through the steps for creating a service principal.

 ## Create the service principal

 Use the [az ad sp create-for-rbac](/cli/azure/ad/sp#create-for-rbac) command to create a service principal.
-The Service Principal's name does not need to be tied to any existing application or user name.
+The Service Principal's name isn't tied to any existing application or user name.
 You can create a service principal with your choice of authentication type.

 * `--password` is used for password-based authentication.
 Make sure that you create a strong password by following the [Azure Active Directory password rules and restrictions](/azure/active-directory/active-directory-passwords-policy).
 If you don't specify a password, one is created for you.